 In many respects this incident is similar to the healing of the man with the withered hand:

-Both miracle healings occurred in synagogues.
+Both healing miracles occurred in synagogues.

-Synagogues were not like our churches today, where only one person speaks, but allowed various people to speak.
-In the book of Acts we also read about the apostles teaching in synagogues.
+Synagogues were not like our churches today, where only one person speaks but allowed various people to speak.
+In the book of Acts, we also read about the apostles teaching in synagogues.

 It was the traditions that prohibited healing on the Sabbath; not the Law of Moses.

 The Law of Moses is silent on healing on the Sabbath, but both incidents show that the religious leaders had no doubt that healing was regarded as work.
-This law against of healing on the Sabbath must therefore have been in their traditions.
+This law against healing on the Sabbath must therefore have been in their traditions.
 These traditions disallowed anything that even remotely looked like work; including healing.

-In all instances the healings were clearly visible, for example the healing of the withered hand and the crippled woman.
+In all instances, the healings were clearly visible, for example, the healing of the withered hand and the crippled woman.
 If the religious rulers were God’s children, they would have responded by falling to their knees, but these healing miracles only made them angry (Luke 6:11; 13:14).

-To understand this one must understand that Israel had no king at the time, but was ruled by the religious leaders.
+To understand this one must understand that Israel had no king at the time, but was ruled by religious leaders.
 They ruled on the basis of the Law of Moses, as interpreted by their traditions.
 The extremely complex and detailed traditions gave them power over the common people.
 However, but as Christ said to them in John 5:42, “you do not have the love of God in yourselves”.

 Into this context Jesus came by the authority of God, bearing His image, fulfilling His word, and seeking His glory.
-He gained an influence with the common people because they could understand His words, and because their hearts were warmed and comforted.
+He gained an influence with the common people because they could understand His words and because their hearts were warmed and comforted.
 He spoke of God, not as an avenging judge, but as a tender father.
 He revealed the image of God as mirrored in Himself.